 Part D Late Enrollment Penalty

-If you do not enroll in Part D coverage when you are eligible, you may incur a late enrollment penalty equal to 1% of the “national base beneficiary premium,” which was $35.63 in 2017.
+If you do not enroll in Part D coverage when you are eligible, you may incur a late enrollment penalty equal to 1% of the “national base beneficiary premium,” which is $32.74 in 2023.
 The amount of penalty incurred would be in addition to your Part D premiums.

 You would be responsible for paying this as long as you carried Medicare prescription coverage.

 Read more about Part D late enrollment penalties on our Medicare Enrollment page.

 The amount you pay each year before coverage kicks in.

 Different levels of copays, ranging from least expensive (usually generic drugs), through medium cost (usually “preferred” brand-name drugs) and higher cost (“non-preferred” brand names) to highest cost (rare and very expensive drugs).
 Charges for each tier vary among plans.
 Your copay or coinsurance depends on which tier your drug is placed in by your plan.

 A list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
 Also called a drug list.

 The extra amount you pay in premiums if you do not sign up for Medicare drug coverage when you first become eligible, unless you already have creditable coverage from elsewhere.